Skip to main content

 Intracellular signaling from activated PKA and PKC

-We discussed the basics of the activation of the protein kinase A holoenzyme (R4C4) by cAMP binding to the regulatory subunit, which frees the catalytic subunit C for activity.
+We discussed the basics of protein kinase A holoenzyme (R4C4) activation, which occurs when cAMP binds to the regulatory subunit, thereby freeing the catalytic subunit C for activity.
 Likewise, we discussed the activation of PKC at the cell membrane by DAG, Ca2+ ions, and phosphorylation of key Ser/Thr in the protein.
 Where in the cell are the downstream protein targets of activated PKA and PKC?
-This is a much simpler question for RTKs since downstream signaling proteins come to them through the interaction of their SH2 domains with the autophosphorylated RTKs.
-For activated PKA and PKC, it turns out that their location is controlled by scaffolding proteins, which bind them either before their activation or after.
+This is a much simpler question for RTKs.
+Downstream signaling proteins bind to them through the interaction of their SH2 domains with the autophosphorylated receptor tyrosine kinases (RTKs).
+For activated PKA and PKC, it turns out that their location is controlled by scaffolding proteins, which bind to them either before or after their activation.

 There are at least 50 A-kinase anchoring proteins or A-kinase anchor proteins (AKAPs) that bind the regulatory subunit of protein kinase A (PKA) and localize PKA to specific sites in the cell.
-By binding multiple signaling enzymes at specific sites, they integrate signaling pathways mediated by cAMP (for example) with others mediated by PKC (again for example).
+By binding multiple signaling enzymes at specific sites, they integrate signaling pathways mediated by cAMP (for example) with others mediated by PKC (again, for example).

 Here are some examples of AKAPs in humans (from UniProt).
 Note that one (12) also binds PKC

-- 1, mitochondrial: Binds to type I and II regulatory subunits of protein kinase A and anchors them to the cytoplasmic face of the mitochondrial outer membrane;
+• 1, mitochondrial: Binds to type I and II regulatory subunits of protein kinase A and anchors them to the cytoplasmic face of the mitochondrial outer membrane;

-- 6: Binds to type II regulatory subunits of protein kinase A and anchors/targets them to the nuclear membrane or sarcoplasmic reticulum;
+• 6: Binds to type II regulatory subunits of protein kinase A and anchors/targets them to the nuclear membrane or sarcoplasmic reticulum;

-- 7 isoforms alpha and beta: Targets the cAMP-dependent protein kinase (PKA) to the plasma membrane, and permits functional coupling to the L-type calcium channel;
+• 7 isoforms, alpha and beta: Targets the cAMP-dependent protein kinase (PKA) to the plasma membrane, and permits functional coupling to the L-type calcium channel;

-- 7 isoform gamma: targets cAMP-dependent protein kinase (PKA) to the cellular membrane or cytoskeletal structures;
+• 7 isoform gamma: targets cAMP-dependent protein kinase (PKA) to the cellular membrane or cytoskeletal structures;

-- 8: Acts as an anchor for a PKA-signaling complex onto mitotic chromosomes, which is required for the maintenance of chromosomes in a condensed form throughout mitosis;
+• 8: Acts as an anchor for a PKA-signaling complex onto mitotic chromosomes, which is required for the maintenance of chromosomes in a condensed form throughout mitosis;

-- 8-like: Required for cell cycle G2/M transition and histone deacetylation during mitosis and recruitment of signaling enzymes into the nucleus;
+• 8-like: Required for cell cycle G2/M transition and histone deacetylation during mitosis and recruitment of signaling enzymes into the nucleus;

-- 9: assembles several protein kinases and phosphatases on the centrosome and Golgi apparatus;
+• 9: assembles several protein kinases and phosphatases on the centrosome and Golgi apparatus;

-- 12: Anchoring protein that mediates the subcellular compartmentation of protein kinase A (PKA) and protein kinase C (PKC)
+• 12: Anchoring protein that mediates the subcellular compartmentation of protein kinase A (PKA) and protein kinase C (PKC)

-- 17A: Splice factor regulating alternative splice site selection for certain mRNA precursors.
+• 17A: Splice factor regulating alternative splice site selection for certain mRNA precursors.
 Mediates the regulation of pre-mRNA splicing in a PKA-dependent manner.

 Figure \(\PageIndex{1}\) illustrates the localization/binding of signaling enzymes (PKA, PKA substrates, PDE, other kinases) to AKAPs.